EricFecteau/rust-data-analysis/src/1_start/3_data.md

 2) Initialize a database, using the `postgres` user: `sudo -u postgres initdb -D /var/lib/postgres/data`
 3) Enable and start the `systemctl` service: `sudo systemctl enable postgresql.service` and `sudo systemctl start postgresql.service`

-Once set up, you can use Rust to load he data into the database.
+Once set up, you can use Rust to load the data into the database.
 You can run this script using `cargo run -r --example 1_2_7_sql`.

 ```Rust
 === Rust 1_2_7_sql imports